abhi11verma/ReacTreeV2/README.md

 </p>

   <h2 align="center">
     A VS Code extension with a dynamic and interactive hierarchy visualizer for React applications.
+(Forked from original)
     <br />
     <br />
   </h2>